kode-konveyor/.github/profile/README.md

 Coding is the part where you turn a lot of very small behaviours into tests and code, where the interfaces are formally defined, while the behaviours are described in human language.

 The creative part is to turn that human language to test cases.
-(Writing the tests after that is mechanical, an IDE with good refactors does most of it for you, and probably soon will entirely done by AI.)
+(Writing the tests after that is mechanical, an IDE with good refactors does most of it for you, and probably soon will be entirely done by AI.)

 ## Coders can choose where, what and how much?
 It is anarchy!